MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/transition.md

 For more information about how to move resources across resource groups and subscriptions in the same tenant, see [Move resources to a new resource group or subscription](/azure/azure-resource-manager/management/move-resource-group-and-subscription).

 > [!TIP]
-> To minimize the affect of regional outages, we recommend that you place resources in the same region as the resource group.
+> To minimize the effect of regional outages, we recommend that you place resources in the same region as the resource group.
 For more information, see [Resource group location alignment](/azure/azure-resource-manager/management/overview#resource-group-location-alignment).
 >
 > If you have resources in different regions within the same resource group, consider moving your resources to a [new resource group or subscription](/azure/azure-resource-manager/management/move-resource-group-and-subscription).
 >